 The accompanying notes are an integral part of the Condensed Interim Consolidated Financial Statements.

-Approved and authorized for issue on behalf of the he Board of Directors on November 24, 2023. /s/ "Christopher Wallace" /s/ "Benoit La Salle" Director Director
+Subsequent Event (note 11) Approved and authorized for issue on behalf of the E Board of Directors on December 18, 2023. /s/ "Christopher Wallace" /s/ "Benoit La Salle" Director Director

 Condensed Interim Consolidated Statements of Loss and Comprehensive Loss